 Fact is when you’re in your mid-20’s, like most new attorneys are, you aren’t exactly looking forward to the next 40 years and the light at the end of the tunnel where you finally leave the shackled bonds of a law office and spread your wings to fly…normally into heaven.
 So let me lay a hard truth on a lot of folks: for all but the Big Law Bastards out there, retirement for attorneys is a pipe dream.
 I know plenty of older lawyers, and most of them may cut down on their caseload as they age but they never actually retire.

 We’re lucky to be a part of a profession where the biggest tool we need to do our jobs is a sharp mind, and barring mental disease or burn-out, or just a desire to live free, most of us won’t really retire so much as we’ll cut back.
 Accept that now: You need to save for retirement, but not because you’ll actually retire.
-So those young guys who are maxing it out every year and then struggling to pay rent need to cut that shit out.
+So those young guys who are maxing it out every year and then struggling to pay rent need to cut that stuff out.
 Chances are you’re never going to truly retire, and if you want to up the contributions when you’re more financially stable you can do so then.
+You can get more info on financial planning software to help you keep track of your expenditures and incomings to make sure that you are staying in the black.
+If you so choose that is.
+If you do happen to own your own property, however, you could always look into equity release to help with the cost of retirement.

 Solution?
 Easy.
 Stop maxing out your annual contributions if doing so is putting you in a bind right now cash wise, because it may not be that goddamn relevant when you get old enough to need it.
 On the other side, make sure you’re contributing at least the maximum percentage for any employer matching so you can get the free fucking money being offered.